Skip to Main Content

 2. A full database search in PubMed creates automatic mappings that expand the focus and reach of your search.
 In MEDLINE, you control these mappings and therefore the focus and scope of your search.

-3. PubMed includes PubMed Central papers, which are full-text articles deposited to promote open access.
+3. PubMed includes PubMed Central papers, which are full-text articles, not necessarily peer-reviewed.

 MEDLINE User Guide